IremOztimur/satellite-images-semantic-segmentation/README.md

-# Semantic Segmentation of Satellite Images
+# Multiclass Semantic Segmentation of Satellite Images Using Deep Learning

 ## Dataset
 ---